- SCU Business Home

 Investors are always looking for an edge, and good information at the right time can give them a considerable advantage.
 Recognizing this, academic researchers have been looking at the connection between public information in the mainstream and social media and shifts in stock prices, or the ability to predict those shifts.

-David Zimbra, who became an assistant professor of operations management and information systems (OMIS) last fall, pushed that research to a more detailed level and found evidence that a careful and systematic analysis of online forum content can be used to predict stock prices with considerable success.
-His paper, “A Stakeholder Approach to Stock Prediction Using Finance Social Media,” co-authored by Hsinchun Chen, his graduate advisor, was just published in IEEE Intelligence Systems.
+David Zimbra, who became an assistant professor of operations management and information systems (OMIS) in the fall of 2011, pushed that research to a more detailed level and found evidence that a careful and systematic analysis of online forum content can be used to predict stock prices with considerable success.
+His paper, “A Stakeholder Approach to Stock Prediction Using Finance Social Media,” co-authored by Hsinchun Chen, his graduate advisor, has been published in IEEE Intelligence Systems.

 “Before this study most researchers in the field had been looking at social media forums as if the forum participants were all from one group with the same background and relationship with the firm,” Zimbra says.
 “My thought was that open social media spaces have a very diverse group of participants and draw a lot of different constituencies, or stakeholders, into the discussion.
 If you could break down the conversations by the groups they came from — for example, investors, activists, and employees — it would provide a more refined analysis of the forum discussion.”